Fidelity-Aware Multipath Routing for Multipartite State Distribution in Quantum Networks: Background

 \subsection{Routing approaches and impact on distribution rate and fidelity}

 For single-path routing, the routing solution is a unique precomputed set of nodes and channels that are used to distribute a desired state.
-Bell state generation is then attempted over the selected routing solution, to be used to distribute the required entangled state.
-Given the probabilistic generation of non-local Bell states, the distribution rates will decrease with the distance between the users and with number of required Bell states \cite{pant2019routing,azuma2021tools}.
+Bell state generation is attempted over the selected routing solution and then used to distribute the required entangled state.
+Given the probabilistic generation of non-local Bell states, the distribution rates will decrease with the distance between the users and with the number of Bell states required \cite{pant2019routing,azuma2021tools}.
 For multi-path routing, the routing solution is selected dynamically, using knowledge of the location of shared Bell states held over the network.
 Multi-path routing has been shown to improve the distribution rate of bipartite and multipartite states with respect to single-path routing \cite{acin2007entanglement,pant2019routing,patil2020GHZFuse,patil2021Multiplexed, sutcliffetqe,Shi2024qcast}, even when measurements are imperfect \cite{patil2020GHZFuse,van2023entanglement}.
 For bipartite state distribution, work to improve the fidelity of the distributed states has considered an iterative approach to the allocation of multiple paths.
-For this, entanglement distillation is performed recursively on the Bell state distributed over each path \cite{leone2024costvectoranalysis,bala2025statistical}.
-However, each path operates independently and these works do not consider the dynamic routing problem.
-For multipartite state distribution, the use of multi-path routing has generally focused on improving the distribution rate, without considering the impact of multi-path routing on the fidelity.
+For this, entanglement distillation is performed recursively on the Bell state distributed over each path \cite{leone2024costvectoranalysis}.
+However, each path operates independently and these works do not consider a dynamic routing problem.